 Through our consulting research, we apply our analysis of local markets to help pharmaceutical companies, health plans, provider organizations, health purchasers, investment firms and governments to address the business competition and strategy issues that they face.

 - Competitive pressures plus changes in Medicare payment are driving more consolidation for both hospitals and health plans.
 Did a reinvigorated Detroit Medical Center, now owned by Vanguard, drive an announced merger of the Henry Ford and Beaumont systems?
 Why did that merger collapse and what does the future hold for those systems?
 See my data and comments in HealthLeaders and in the Detroit News.
 Vanguard's experience with Medicare ACOs and operating HMOs may have made it a more attractive acquisition to Tenet Health.
-Some systems are pursuing other strategies for extending their geographic reach.
-Read my recent paper on Mayo Clinic's partnerships and what some other providers are doing.
+Some systems are pursuing other strategies for extending their geographic reach, in some cases going beyond traditional local market boundaries.
+Read my recent paper on Mayo Clinic's partnerships and what providers like Cleveland Clinic are doing.
 We are also following the recent health plan and provider group acquisitions made by Aetna, CIGNA, Humana, WellPoint and UnitedHealthcare.

 - Medicaid is now the largest line of business for HMOs in many states and they should enjoy significant, profitable growth in states that are expanding eligibility under the ACA, effective January 1, 2014.
 But are their profits too high?
 The Minneapolis StarTribune cites my research on payments and profits for Medicaid HMOs in Minnesota, Michigan and Wisconsin in an editorial entitled: "Is State Overpaying Health Plans?"
 In his blog at Forbes.com, Michael Millenson summarizes my 2011 Texas report: "Big Government Brings Big Profits to Texas Health Plans."
 Minnesota introduced competitive bidding and a 1% cap on HMO Medicaid profits - after HMOs had average margins of 8.9%.